 Location: Darga Mandi, North Waziristan

 References: The News, AFP, Frontier Post, News Pakistan, Dawn, Long War Journal, KUNA, The Nation, Express Tribune, Xinhua, UN, Associated Press, Frontier Post, The News

 ♦ 2-4 reported injured

-Drones hit North Waziristan for the second time in 24 hours, killing at least three.
+Drones hit North Waziristan for the second time in 24 hours, killing up to four.
 The drones again targeted a house, at about 4am local time according to one report.
 The area was reportedly a stronghold of militant commander Hafiz Gul Bahadur, said to be an ally of the Afghan Taliban

 ♦ 0-5 reported killed